 Certain ETFs may, in following its investment objectives or seeking to replicate the performance of a specified index, have more of its net assets invested in one or more issuers or portfolio securities than is usually permitted for many investment funds.
 DLR's holdings will not be diversified and will be concentrated in cash and Cash Equivalents that are tied to the U.S. dollar.
 The Covered Call ETFs, BKCL, BNKL and HBNK are generally concentrated in terms of the number of portfolio securities in which they invest.
 Concentration in fewer portfolio securities may result in a greater degree of volatility in the net asset value of such an ETF under specific market conditions and over time, due to a lack of diversification in the portfolio.
 In addition, concentration may increase the liquidity risk of an ETF which may, in turn, have an effect on the ETF's ability to satisfy redemption requests.
-This concentrated, and includes a smaller number of portfolio issuers than an fund that seeks to replicate the performance of a broader index that includes a larger number of portfolio issuers.
+This concentration risk will be greater for funds that seek to replicate the performance of a specified index that is more concentrated, and includes a smaller number of portfolio issuers than an fund that seeks to replicate the performance of a broader index that includes a larger number of portfolio issuers.